Montrail Mountain Masochist II Review Facts

 The Montrail Mountain Masochist II is a moderate support shoe made for running technical trails.
 The shoe is a good option for overpronating trail runners looking for a solid, durable daily trainer with aggressive traction.
 This is not a minimal shoe but that doesn’t mean it doesn’t deliver a close to the ground ride.
 The shoe is supportive enough to protect runners from rolling their ankles and is tough enough to handle all kinds of trail conditions and debris, thanks to its durable rock plate.
 The shoe is offered in subdued colors and definitely looks like it belongs on the trail.
 It’s breathable without sacrificing protection.
 The shoe is also affordable and has a loyal fan base.
 Is the Montrail Mountain Masochist II good enough for you, too?
 Read on to find out!

-You'll also notice a toe bumper in the forefoot.
+The Montrail Mountain Masochist II's upper is made of a synthetic mesh.
+The upper is also made of a special webbed-like material.
+This material helps to keep stuff that you might encounter on the trails out of the shoe.
+There is also a toe bumper in the forefoot.
 This feature is meant to protect your feet from impact with hard objects, like rocks and boulders, on the trail.
 Overlays are also part of the upper construction and help to ensure a snug and secure fit.

 The shoe's laces are fairly standard but they still allow the wearer to adjust the fit of the shoe accordingly.
 In addition, the front area of the shoe is particularly wide.
 This helps with ventilation and ensures your toes don't get squished while you run.
 Some reviewers found the forefoot was a bit too wide but most of these reviewers had very narrow feet.
 The tongue is well-padded and comfortable but does tend to get waterlogged and doesn't dry very quickly.